google/generative-ai-docs/examples/gemini/python/docs-agent/README.md

 Docs Agent's `agent runtask` command allows you to run pre-defined chains of prompts, which are referred to as **tasks**.
-These tasks simplify complex interactions by defining a series of steps that the Docs Agent will execute.
+These tasks simplify complex interactions by defining a series of steps that the Docs Agent CLI will execute.
 The tasks are defined in `.yaml` files stored in the [`tasks`][tasks-dir] directory of your Docs Agent project.
-The tasks are designed to be reusable and can be used to automate common workflows, such as generating release notes, updating documentation, or analyzing complex information.
+The tasks are designed to be reusable and can be used to automate common workflows, such as generating release notes, drafting overview pages, or analyzing complex information.

 A task file example: